pgrange/resume/resume-en.md

 Management of a team of five systems and network engineers and one project manager.

-> agile software development, lean-thinking, standards, technical sharing workshops, facilitation\
+> agile software development, lean-thinking, standards, technical sharing workshops,
-> skills mapping, one-on-one support, recruitment
+> recruitment

 Supporting change to evolve from a culture where system administration is performed *manually* to a *devops* and *infrastructure as code* culture.